-Importance of Racial Equity
+Importance of Racial and Ethnic Equity

-HUD's emphasis on centering racial equity in the homeless crisis response system has been a concentrated focus since 2019.
+HUD's emphasis on centering racial and ethnic equity in the homeless crisis response system has been a concentrated focus since 2019.
 Lake County was historically settled by Native American inhabitants of Pomo descent.
 The County continues to reflect a diverse population representation according to recent CoC Point in Time Counts, Homeless Management Information System (HMIS) data, and other available demographic data of people living in the county.

-In every CoC across the country, people of certain historically and currently marginalized races are overrepresented in the population of people experiencing homelessness as compared to the general population.
-The following chart shows a comparison of Lake County demographics overall (from the DataUSA webpage for Lake County) and an unduplicated count of people served by the LCCoC (according to HMIS as of September 10, 2022, there is a total of 2,414 Client Records in the HMIS Database):
+In every CoC across the country, people of certain historically and currently marginalized races and ethnic groups are overrepresented in the population of people experiencing homelessness as compared to the general population.
+The following chart shows a comparison of Lake County demographics overall (from the DataUSA webpage for Lake County) and an unduplicated count of people served by the LCCoC (according to HMIS as of September 10, 2022, there is a total of 2,133 Client Records in the HMIS Database):